lkerr/groundfish-MSE/documentation/mprocOptions.md

 1. "Internal" this reads in an internally estimated ie_F_hat and ie_bias_hat from a previously run model.
 2.  "results_YYYY-MM-DD-HH-MM-SS"  This reads in results from the omvalGlobal file in that folder.

+## ie_from_model
+if ie_source=Internal, this determines the model number to use for updated parameters.

 [Return to Wiki Home](https://github.com/lkerr/groundfish-MSE/wiki)